krishnasukhadiya/Node-Demo/README.md

 # TEST PROJECT
  TEST PRACTICAL

- This project id for practicle test using nodejs express APIs, with typescript mysql
+ This project is for practicle test using nodejs express APIs, with typescript mysql

  # Setupda the database and the table for that import the database using script